 As your subscribers would be looking forward to hearing from you, you must communicate with them how you are approaching the winter holidays this year.
 Make the most of your email automation workflows and send out relevant emails that are aligned with their activities.
+Your holiday email subject lines, while bringing cheer, must also have an empathetic tone.
 You can take this opportunity to re-engage the dormant subscribers and get them to purchase from you again.
 Maintain a humanized tone in all your automated communications as well, so that your customers are more likely to convert.

 Your product files should be updated so that there are no mistakes while sending automated product recommendations.
 Evaluate how your product recommendation algorithms are working and modify them if need be.
 Also, assess your cart and browse abandonment triggers whether they are sending out the right automated emails or not.
 When you are planning for Holiday season, keep the coupon pools restocked for peak days while ensuring the right expiration date.
 A good idea would be to have a checklist of all these points handy so that nothing gets missed out amidst the workload during the busy season.

 Despite all these preparations, it might happen that something goes wrong and leaves your customers frustrated.
 To combat such issues, you must have an apology email in place.
 Furthermore, have your backup promotions and coupon codes prepared and uploaded on the eCommerce platform.
 Be prepared for the shipping challenges that you might have to encounter because of the crisis.
 Inform the subscribers about any delay in order delivery so that it does not spoil the fun for them during the Holidays.
 Formulate a contingency plan and be wary of the possible supply chain choke points that would arise.
 In the worst-case scenario, be prepared for sudden bouts of cases.